 - Research Resources

-The Tamer Fund for Social Ventures (“the Fund”) provides seed grants to nonprofit, for-profit, or hybrid early-stage Columbia University affiliated social ventures.
+The Tamer Fund for Social Ventures (“the Fund”) provides seed grants to nonprofit, for-profit, or hybrid early-stage Columbia University affiliated social and environmental ventures.
 Preference will be given to start-up ventures that have the potential to be financially self-sustaining in the longer term.

 For questions, please reach out to firstname.lastname@example.org.